kamui/retriable/README.md

 Here are the available options:

-`tries` (default: 3) - Number of attempts to make at running your code block.
+`tries` (default: 3) - Number of tries to make at running your code block.

-`base_interval` (default: 0.5) - The initial interval in seconds between attempts.
+`base_interval` (default: 0.5) - The initial interval in seconds between tries.

-`max_interval` (default: 60) - The maximum interval in seconds that any attempt can climb to.
+`max_interval` (default: 60) - The maximum interval in seconds that any try can reach.

 `rand_factor` (default: 0.25) - The percent range above and below the next interval is randomized between.
 The calculation is calculated like this: